dcg864/htv/2025/11/hackbench/QUICKSTART.md

-# Quick Start Guide - XSS Lab Tool
+# Quick Start Guide - HackBench

 Get up and running in **5 minutes**!